semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 * Preventing insecure code from reaching production or staging servers by blocking pull or merge requests, based on how you configure your rules.
 * Notifying security teams of findings (results) as well as communicating with other developers by leaving pull or merge request comments in GitHub, GitLab, or BitBucket.

-:::tip SUGGESTED WORKFLOWS
+:::tip Suggested workflows
-* You can use SCP to scan remote repositories (GitHub, GitLab, or BitBucket) and consolidate the findings.
+* You can use Semgrep Cloud Platform to scan remote repositories (GitHub, GitLab, or BitBucket) and consolidate the findings.
 * You can also use Semgrep Cloud Platform to consolidate findings from a Semgrep CLI scan performed on a **local** machine.
 * Semgrep Code can be integrated into your custom infrastructure without SCP.
 See [API](/semgrep-cloud-platform/semgrep-api) for details.
 :::